 $ lsof -i -P -n | grep LISTEN

 4. Limit user accounts and restricting account capabilities

 In a bastion host, sparingly create extra user accounts.
 If you need a user account besides an administrative root account, enforce access controls using SELinux or Capabilities.
 If a user account is required to run a specific service, make sure to disable shell access.
 This can be done in ubuntu using the

 usermod <username> -s /sbin/nologin

 5. Implement access logging

-OS authentication events are logged by default.
+Implement access logging for all the services running on the bastion host.
+For example, OS authentication events are logged by default.
 You can check auth events in Debian systems under

 /var/log/secure on centos/RHEL systems.